Irenexzwen/BIOE183/Tutorial1_Preparation.md

 # Tutorial 1 Preparation
 In this tutorial, you will learn to
-  1) set up your laptop environment,
+  1) set up Linux environment on your laptop (for Windows users),
   2) learn Linux basics,
-  3) learn R basics,
-  4) download and install softwares required for later sessions of this course.
+  3) download and install softwares useful for genomic data analysis and required for this course.

 ## Working environment